TaceoLabs/worldcoin-experiments/Readme.md

 The repository consists of 3 crates.

-- [`iris-mpc`](iris-mpc): Implementation of various base MPC protocol functionality, as well as implementations of iris code membership using said protocols.
+- [`iris-mpc`](iris-mpc): Implementation of various base MPC protocol functionalities, as well as implementations of iris code membership checks using said protocols.
 - [`plain-reference`](plain-reference): Implementation of the Iris Code Matching functionality in plain Rust, to serve as a comparison point for the MPC functionality.
   - Also contains a binary for genration of test data, which is stored in a SQlite DB for uses in tests/examples.
 - [`mpc-net`](mpc-net): Implementation of networking used in the MPC protocols